meharshitishu/kubebuilder/README.md

 ## Kubebuilder

-Kubebuilder is a framework for building Kubernetes APIs using [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions).
+Kubebuilder is a framework for building Kubernetes APIs usin [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions).

 Similar to web development frameworks such as *Ruby on Rails* and *SpringBoot*, Kubebuilder increases velocity and reduces the complexity managed by